How To Find Benzodiazepine Tapering Help

 - Add-on medications interfering with GABA

 - Most doctors are undereducated about benzodiazepines in general.
 Temper expectations.
 Patients frequently find that they have to do most of the work to successfully get off their benzodiazepine.
-Many doctors will engage in sudden cessation, refer to detox (we oppose detoxes) or demand strict adherence to an arbitrary, overrapid taper is frequently found in doctors overfocused on deprescribing.
-We’ve found a lot of the doctors with this focus tend to be younger.
+Many doctors will engage in sudden cessation, refer to detox (we oppose detoxes) or demand strict adherence to an arbitrary, overrapid taper.
+This behavior is frequently found in doctors over-focused on deprescribing.
+These types of doctors tend to be younger.
+With more updated training than some doctors, they have learned benzodiazepines are dangerous, but not that cessation can also be extremely dangerous when attempted under any condition.

 - Psychiatrists and addiction specialists are, counterintuitively, often not educated about benzo harm, slow cessation, severe withdrawal effects, benzodiazepine withdrawal syndrome, microtapering or protracted withdrawal risks.
 These specialties tend to misdiagnose withdrawal symptoms as new mental illness and prescribe more psychotropics.